-Objectives: All material covered in this course is geared toward students pursuing a degree in life-science students.
-This course is aimed at showing you the basics of physical phenomena that you see in everyday life.
-More specifically, the objective of this course is designed to provide you with a basic understanding of: units, vectors, motion in one, two, & three dimensions, velocity, acceleration, conservative & non-conservative forces, work, kinetic energy, potential energy, conservation of energy, momentum, impulse, collisions, periodic motion, mechanical waves, sound & hearing, rotational motion, systems in mechanical equilibrium, and the basics of fluid mechanics; these are all key aspects of science that form some of the fundamental foundations of the physical world that surrounds us every day.
-Some pursuing careers in medicine will find the course material particularly useful when preparing/reviewing for the MCATs, which has physic questions.
+Objectives: All material covered in this course is geared toward students pursuing a degree in the physical sciences or engineering.
+For the engineers, this course is aimed at showing you the basics of physical phenomena that you will study later in greater detail in your engineering courses.
+For example, studying systems that do not move (statics), moving objects (dynamics), and fluids are each limited to several chapters in this class; however, you will spend entire semester long courses devoted to studying each of these individual topics in greater detail during your engineering career.
+More specifically, the objective of this course is designed to provide you with a basic understanding of: units, vectors, motion in one, two, & three dimensions, velocity, acceleration, conservative & non-conservative forces, work, kinetic energy, potential energy, conservation of energy, momentum, impulse, collisions, periodic motion, mechanical waves, sound, rotational motion, systems in mechanical equilibrium, elasticity, thermal expansion, and the basics of fluid mechanics; these are all key aspects of science that form some of the fundamental foundations of the physical world that surrounds us every day.

 This is a very organized class.
-This is a fast-paced course, ~ 16 chapters in 14 weeks; don't fall behind, if you do fall behind, seek help immediately, plenty of options for help exist, see page 2 of this syllabus or my Teaching Homepage for useful links.
+This is a fast-paced course, ~ 16+ chapters in 14 weeks; do not fall behind, if you do fall behind, seek help immediately, plenty of options for help exist, see page 2 of this syllabus or my Teaching Homepage for useful links.
 It is recommended that you get at least a 2-inch binder and a hole punch and keep all your materials organized to study from.

 Learning Outcomes: In the process of learning the fundamentals of physics as described above, the overarching goal of this class, independent of your major, is to help hone your critical thinking, analysis, problem solving, and quantitative reasoning skills.
-In order to accomplish this goal successfully, you will be given practice via written homework problem sets that will be due weekly.
+To accomplish this goal successfully, you will be given practice via written homework problem sets that will be due weekly.
 Your individual success in achieving this goal will be assessed by your performance on weekly in class quizzes (10 of them - 5 group quizzes and 5 individual quizzes), 4 in class examinations, and a cumulative mandatory Common Final Exam.